nettemhandu/ordin-recipes/README.md

-This is an HTML project displaying some of my favourite hearty South African meals, showcasing what I’ve learned in HTML so far.
+An HTML project displaying some of my favourite hearty South African meals, showcasing what I’ve learned in HTML so far.